aayushchugh/virus/README.md

 # Please don't use this.
-This is just for education purpose.
+This is just for educational purposes.

 # :warning: Please use this at your own risk